ANALYSIS-U.S., Iran and inertia, an axis to dampen France's Lebanese dreams | Politics

 Without U.S. backing, international organisations and donors will not give Lebanon the money it needs to claw itself out of a financial crisis which the World Bank says will likely see more than half the population engulfed in poverty by 2021.
 Macron, having vowed amid the rubble in Beirut not to abandon the Lebanese people, is scrambling to show some foreign policy success in the region after walking empty-handed from high-profile initiatives on Libya and Iran in recent years.

-For the outgoing U.S. administration, a tough stance on Hezbollah, which it deems a terrorist group, is key to demonstrating that its overall Middle East policy, including maximum pressure on Iran, has been effective.
+For the outgoing U.S. administration, a tough stance on Hezbollah is key to demonstrating that its overall Middle East policy, including maximum pressure on Iran, has been effective.
 Three diplomats said they did not expect President-elect Joe Biden to change policy quickly given the bi-partisan nature of the U.S. stance and other priorities for the new administration.

 The differences with Washington exacerbate what was always going to be a difficult challenge for Macron.
 When he had lunch with Lebanon's President Michel Aoun and parliament speaker Nabih Berri on Sept.
 1, his objective was to ensure Berri, head of the Shi'ite Muslim Amal Movement, committed to a deadline to form a new government.